-Indeed, trips to Europe and playing twice a week will present a real challenge for a team that was able to focus almost solely on their Premier League challenge last season.
+Indeed, trips to Europe and playing twice a week will present a real challenge for a team that was able to focus almost solely on the Premier League challenge last season.

-But while Liverpool have bolstered their squad, the summer signings have so far been slightly underwhelming.
+But while Liverpool has bolstered the squad, the summer signings have so far been slightly underwhelming.

 For a start, a team with title aspirations should not be signing three players from Southampton.
 Instead of Suarez, opponents will be lining up this year against Rickie Lambert.
 It hardly strikes the same fear for defenders used to being twisted and tied into knots on trips to Anfield.

-Adam Lallana was overpriced at £25m and will miss the start of the season through injury, Lambert could prove a useful signing but has struggled in the club’s pre-season preparations while Dejan Lovren will be expected to adapt immediately and justify his £20m transfer fee.
+Adam Lallana was overpriced at £25 million and will miss the start of the season through injury, Lambert could prove a useful signing but has struggled in the club’s preseason preparations while Dejan Lovren will be expected to adapt immediately and justify his £20 million transfer fee.

-Emre Can and Lazar Markovic are exciting players but will need time to acclimatise to the Premier League, and Divock Origi has been immediately loaned back to Lille for the season.
+Emre Can and Lazar Markovic are exciting players but will need time to acclimatize to the Premier League, and Divock Origi has been immediately loaned back to Lille for the season.

 Rodgers says the Reds are planning "one or two" more additions and they could do with a stellar signing to add to the attack.
 Alexis Sanchez would have been the perfect man to soften the blow of Suarez’s sale, but the Chilean opted to sign for Arsenal instead.

-Ahead of their Premier League opener against Southampton on August 17, Liverpool have enjoyed a competitive pre-season schedule featuring matches against top sides like Roma, Manchester City and AC Milan before defeat to bitter rivals Manchester United in the International Champions Cup final.
+Ahead of the Premier League opener against Southampton on Aug.
+17, Liverpool has enjoyed a competitive preseason schedule featuring matches against top sides like Roma, Manchester City and AC Milan before defeat to bitter rival Manchester United in the International Champions Cup final.

-But with far more games and no ace in their pack, another title challenge looks beyond Liverpool, especially given the improvement over the summer of Chelsea, Arsenal and United.
-They might find out just how much they have relied on Luis Suarez.
+But with far more games and no ace in the pack, another title challenge looks beyond Liverpool, especially given the improvement over the summer of Chelsea, Arsenal and United.
+The Reds might find out just how much they have relied on Luis Suarez.